lk16/wireapp_web_bot/README.md

 ======

 This package consists of two parts:
-- A golang implementation to control a WireApp account with selenium
+- An API to control a WireApp account with selenium
-- A command line tool based on top of that library
+- A command line tool based on that API

 Installation